gSchool/DNA-release-3/02-Phase-A/03a_stakeholder_focus.md

 ##### !end-answer

+#### !explanation-correct:
+Only emphasizing strengths; as discussed in the lesson our risks and our failures should become part of our story and we encourage teams to place these upfront in the discussion.

+Under-communicating your message; communicate your message three times more than you think you need to and you will be 1/3rd of the way to communicating as much as you should be!

+The familiarity trap; each of us can become so close to the situation, the program and the problem that we mentally fill in the gaps without externally expressing important aspects of our program (acquisitions) or the problems we seek to solve (requirement owners).
+Make sure you are sharing the proper message up, down, sideways!

+Talking at your stakeholders; each of us have a high cognitive load, talking at one another, past one another and not applying empathy is indeed a pitfall.
+#### !end-explanation

+#### !explanation-not:Only emphasizing strengths
+Correct, but there are additional things you should consider.
+Which other pitfalls should you avoid?
+#### !end-explanation

+#### !explanation-not:Under-communicating your message
+Correct, but there are additional things you should consider.
+Which other pitfalls should you avoid?
+#### !end-explanation

+#### !explanation-not:The familiarity trap
+Correct, but there are additional things you should consider.
+Which other pitfalls should you avoid?
+#### !end-explanation

+#### !explanation-not:Talking at your stakeholders
+Correct, but there are additional things you should consider.
+Which other pitfalls should you avoid?
+#### !end-explanation

 <!-- other optional sections -->
 <!-- !hint - !end-hint (markdown, hidden, students click to view) -->
 <!-- !rubric - !end-rubric (markdown, instructors can see while scoring a checkpoint) -->